 Deferred outflows of resources - In addition to assets, the Statement of Net Position will sometimes report a separate section for deferred outflows of resources.
 This separate financial element represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources until then.
-The Authority has two items that qualify for reporting in this category: accounting loss on debt refunding and deferred outflows of resources related to pensions.
+The Authority has three items that qualify for reporting in this category: accounting loss on debt refunding, deferred outflows of resources related to pensions, deferred outflows of resources related to Other Postemployment Benefits (OPEB).
 Deferred losses on refundings are recognized as a component of interest expense over the shorter of the life of the old debt or new debt (see Note 8).
-Deferred outflows of resources related to pensions resulting from contributions subsequent to the measurement date are recognized as a reduction of the net pension liability in the next fiscal year and the net difference between projected and actual earnings on pension plan investments is amortized over a closed four year period (see Note 10).
+Deferred outflows of resources related to pensions are amortized as follows: resulting from contributions subsequent to the measurement date are recognized as a reduction of the net pension liability in the next fiscal year and the net difference between projected and actual earnings on pension plan investments is amortized over a closed five year period (see Note 10).
+Deferred outflows of resources related to OPEB are amortized as follows: resulting from contributions subsequent to the measurement date are recognized as a reduction of the net OPEB liability in the next fiscal year differences in expected and actual plan experience and are amortized over the remaining service life of all plan participants (see Notes 11 and 12).
 Deferred inflows of resources - In addition to liabilities, the Statement of Net Position will sometimes report a separate section for deferred inflows of resources.
 This separate financial element represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources until that time.
-The Authority has one item that qualifies for reporting in this category: deferred inflows related to pensions, which represents the net difference between expected and actual experience amortized over a closed four year period (see Note 10).
+The Authority has three items that qualify for reporting in this category: deferred inflows related to pensions, which represents net differences between projected and actual investment earnings amortized over a closed five year period and the difference between expected and actual experience and changes in assumptions amortized over the remaining service life of all plan participants (see Note 10); deferred inflows of resources related to OPEB, which represent net differences between projected and actual investment earnings amortized over a closed five year period over a closed five year period (see Note 11); and deferred inflows of resources related to OPEB Group Life Insurance (GLI) resulting from net differences between projected and actual investment earnings amortized over a closed five year period and the differences in expected and actual plan experience, changes in proportion, and changes of assumptions amortized over the remaining service life of all plan participants (see Note 12).